huntdatacenter/docs/docs/coordination/agreements/overview.md

 ::: details Clarification of the form fields

-The following form fields are including in the "HUNT Cloud Data Space Agreement Form" version 2.0.
+The following form fields are including in the "HUNT Cloud Services Agreement Form" version 1.1.

-**Data space name**
+**Services center short name**

-This is the short name or abbreviation for your data space.
+This is the short name or abbreviation for your services center.
 We use this name in day to day communication.

-**Center or group name**
+**Services center organization**

-This is the full name of your research center or research group that will establish the data space.
-This organizational unit will also be the billing point for the consumed services.
+This is the full name of your organizational unit that will establish the services center.
+The services center will be in control of all attached data spaces and labs.

 **Data processor name**

-This is the name of the organization that holds the data processor agreement or "enighetsavtale" with HUNT Cloud for which your data space will be linked.
-[Contact us](/contact) if you are uncertain if your host organization holds such an agreement or under which agreement your data space should be linked.
+This is the name of the organization that holds the data processor agreement (or "enighetsavtale" within NTNU) with HUNT Cloud for which your services center will be attached.
+[Contact us](/contact) if you are uncertain if your host organization holds such an agreement or under which agreement your data space should be attached.

-**Data space leader**
+**Services center leader**

-This individual is authorized by the data controller to lead the data space.
-The role include a responsibility authorize new labs under the data space, authorizing data transfers out of the data space, and to pay for resources consumed by the labs attached to the data space.
+This individual is authorized by the data controller to lead the services center.
+The role include a responsibility to authorize new data spaces under the services center, and for the overall responsibility to pay for resources consumed by the labs attached to the data space.

 **Administrative coordinator**

-This individual is authorized by the data controller to place individual Cloud Service Orders for resource adjustments and to onboard new labs on behalf of your Data space leader.
-The administrative coordinator is also our point of contact for discussions on running agreement updates and compliance reporting.

-**Data coordinator**

-This individual is our contact point for data coordination for labs attached to your data space.
-This includes communication on data transfers, backups and other data related issues.

-**Technical coordinator**

-This individual is our contact point for technical configuration for labs attached to your data space.
-This includes configuration and adaptation of analytical tools, including distributed computing and graphical interfaces.

-**Knowledge coordinator**

-This individual is our contact point for knowledge transfers across labs attached to your data space.
-This includes transfers of knowhow related to onboardings, configurations, data flow etc. This individual is also our contact for discussion on knowledge transfer and such documentation.

-**Billing information**

-For data spaces affiliated outside NTNU: This is the name of the individual that is our contact for billing.
-For data spaces within NTNU: This is your k.sted and p.number.
+This is the name of the individual that will coordinate administrative aspects of the services center agreement.
+The individual will act as the deputy contact for other contacts if needed, including the ability to authorize new data spaces under the services center.

 **Signatory official**

 This individual is legally entitled to accept the financial side of the Cloud Service Orders on behalf of the Client institution.
-This individual might differ from the data controller that holds the responsibility for privacy and security of your data.

 **Send us the text file for activation**

 Download and update the text file with your information and [forward it to us](/contact) for agreement rendering.

 :::